Owner of Ukraine ex-president's palatial estate slams 'dirty propaganda'

 The discovery of what lay behind the walls of the presidential retreat at Mezhyhirya outside Kiev - from private golf course and pet zoo to a fake Spanish galleon - and of other luxury homes around the country has sparked anger and suspicion in Ukraine that Yanukovich and his associates may have taken a substantial slice from public contracts.

-Ukraine's acting prosecutor general said on Wednesday the country would urgently contact international organizations with an official request to help trace bank accounts and assets controlled by Yanukovich and his inner circle.
+Ukraine's acting prosecutor general said on Wednesday the country would urgently contact international organisations with an official request to help trace bank accounts and assets controlled by Yanukovich and his inner circle.

 The retreat at Mezhyhirya, for example, was owned by a holding company, Tantalit, controlled by Klyuev, 44.